authgear/authgear-server/docs/specs/webhook.md

 ### identity.username.updated

-When a username login id identity is being updated.
+Occurs when username is updated.
+Username can be updated by user in setting page.

 ```json5
 {